dimforge/ncollide/docs/geometric_queries.md

 ### Time of impact

-The time of impact (aka. $\mathit{toi}$) returned by `query::time_of_impact(m1, v1, g1, m2, v2, g2)` is the positive time it would take `g1` and `g2` to touch if they
+The time of impact − aka. $\mathit{toi}$ − returned by `query::time_of_impact(m1,
+v1, g1, m2, v2, g2)` is the time it would take `g1` and `g2` to touch if they
 both move with linear velocities `v1` and `v2` starting with the positions and orientations given by `m1` and `m2`.
-This is commonly used for, e.g., continuous collision detection to avoid tunnelling effects on physics engines: objects that traverse each other in-between iterations if the objects are moving too fast or if the time step is too large.
+This is commonly used for, e.g., continuous collision detection to avoid tunnelling effects on physics engines: objects that traverse each other in-between iterations if they are moving too fast or if the simulation time step is too large.

 The following example depicts the three possible scenarios: